The Marketing OS for Family Law firms.

 Six months later, in September, they hire a lawyer.
 Not you.
 The firm they hired stayed in their inbox the whole time — sending one useful email every two weeks.
 Custody timelines.
 What a marital settlement agreement actually covers.
 The five questions to ask before filing.
 By the time the buyer was ready to retain, the other firm was the only one they remembered.

 This is Founder-Dependent Chaos in the Family Law version — the marketing function never built a nurture sequence, so every consult was a single-shot binary (sign now or lose them forever), when the reality of Family Law buyer behavior is that ~70% of consults sign somewhere in the next 6 months, just not on consult day.
+It's a pile of vendor tasks with no strategy tying spend to signed retainers.

 The firm with the OS doesn't lose those.
 The firm without it does.